-Tanisha has particular experience with investigating claims of sexual abuse and violent crimes and uses that experience to help employers in a wide range of industries navigate the complex and sensitive issues related to these claims.
+Tanisha has particular experience with investigating claims of sexual abuse and violent crimes and uses that experience to help employers in an array of industries navigate the complex and sensitive issues related to these claims.

 Tanisha also represents individuals and businesses in civil matters at the state and federal level.
 She has particular interest in civil matters with criminal law overlap.

 - On behalf of small business, investigated internal business processes and developed compliance policy to protect business from federal allegations of selling stolen products.
-No charges have been filed.
+No charges were filed.

-- Defending a private university in a wrongful death lawsuit.
+- Successfully advocated on behalf of a private university in a federal wrongful death lawsuit.

-- Representing the estate of an individual in the filing of a wrongful death lawsuit.
+- Represented estate of individual in wrongful death lawsuit resulting in favorable settlement.

-- Representing a tenant who was unlawfully evicted from her apartment, resulting in a favorable settlement after a successful jury verdict for client.
+- Represented tenant who was unlawfully evicted from her apartment, resulting in favorable settlement after successful jury verdict in favor of client.